8035 Custodial Supervisor

 Education: A high school diploma or the equivalent is required.

 Experience: At least four years of experience in custodial services, two of which must have been supervisory, which includes knowledge of cleaning procedures, equipment and supplies, is required.
 Four years of custodial supervisory experience is preferred.
+Additional education and experience beyond the minimum requirements may be substituted for either custodial or supervisory experience.

 Skills: Supervisory skills; management skills, such as planning and organizing; strong oral and written communication skills; and the abilities to train new employees are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Requires the ability to inspect the cleanliness of facilities and areas that may only be accessible by climbing ladders or stairs, bending, reaching on top of partitions, cabinets, bookcases and ledges, moving furniture, supplies, or equipment.
 Must be able to move throughout assigned areas, as work is performed indoors and out-of-doors.
 Requires the ability to lift and carry custodial supplies and equipment weighing up to 75 pounds on a frequent basis and up to 100 pounds on an occasional basis.
 Requires a full range of physical motion in order to operate manual and electrically-powered cleaning equipment and machines to include snow shovels.
 Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.